WindowsCommandPrompt/IPPTReady/README.md

         <li align = "justify">Implemented the account handling procedure within the application, which includes the creation of new IPPTReacy user profile accounts for the mobile application, and logging user in if they have already registered themselves under the application</li>
         <li align = "justify">Conceptualized the initial design of the account creation activity that the user can use to register with the application</li>
         <li align = "justify">Implemented the initial design of the account creation activity</li>
+        <li align = "justify">Successfully implemented routine alarm on android, and on backend</li>
+        <li align = "justify">Optimizations of the cycle activity within the activity </li>
       </ol>
     </td>
   </tr>